Russia's Gazprom continues gas exports to Europe via Ukraine | Headlines

 - Russian Federation

-Russian state-owned energy giant Gazprom continued to supply natural gas to Europe via Ukraine on Wednesday in line with requests from European consumers, the company said.
+Russian state-owned gas producer Gazprom continued to supply natural gas to Europe via Ukraine on Monday in line with requests from European consumers, the company said.

-Gazprom said the request for gas exports to Europe through Ukraine had been set at 108.3 million cubic metres for April 6, similar to the request for April 5.
-Interfax news agency reported earlier on Wednesday, citing the operator of Ukraine's gas pipelines, that requests stood at 108.4 million cubic metres for April 6.
+Gazprom said requests stood at 94.9 million cubic metres for April 11, in line with an earlier report by Interfax news agency, which cited data from Ukraine's gas pipeline operator.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)